-- (2) If the State Historic Preservation Officer determines that the historic property qualifies under ORS 358.480 to 358.545, the State Historic Preservation Officer shall certify that fact in writing and shall file a copy of the certificate with the county assessor and the governing body.
-The certificate shall state the facts upon which the approval was based and list any condition on which approval is based.
-The county assessor, as to any historic property, shall assess on the basis provided in ORS 358.505, and each year the historic property is classified and so assessed shall also enter on the assessment and tax roll that the property is being specially assessed as historic property and is subject to potential additional taxes as provided in ORS 358.525 by adding the notation "historic property (potential additional tax)." - (3) If the State Historic Preservation Officer determines that the property does not qualify for classification and assessment under ORS 358.480 to 358.545, the State Historic Preservation Officer shall give written notice of the denial to the applicant.
-The notice shall state the reasons for the denial. - (4)(a) Any owner, governing body or county assessor affected by a determination of the State Historic Preservation Officer made under ORS 358.480 to 358.545 may request a contested case hearing according to the provisions of ORS chapter 183. - (b) After a contested case hearing has been held, the administrative law judge shall present the proposed order to the Historic Assessment Review Committee.
-The review committee shall determine the final order in the case.
-[1975 c.514 §5; 1983 c.720 §5; 1995 c.5 §8; 1995 c.693 §5; 1997 c.541 §428; 2001 c.540 §6; 2003 c.75 §87] - 358.499 Limitations on classification and assessment as historic property.
-(1) Property first classified and specially assessed as historic property for a tax year beginning on or before July 1, 1994, shall continue to be so classified, specially assessed and removed from special assessment as provided under ORS 358.480 to 358.545 as those sections were in existence and in effect on December 31, 1992.
+(2) If the State Historic Preservation Officer determines that the historic property qualifies under ORS 358.487 to 358.543, the officer shall, not later than July 1 of the tax year for which the property is first certified for historic property special assessment:

+(a) Notify the local landmark commission that the property is certified.

+(b) Certify the property's qualification in writing and file a copy of the certificate with the county assessor and the governing body.
+The certificate shall state the facts and list any condition on which the approval is based.

+(c) Record a notice with the county clerk in the county in which the certified historic property is located stating that the property is certified for historic property special assessment.

+(d) Provide the owner of the property with a plaque.
+The owner shall install the plaque on the property in a location that is visible from a public right of way.

+(3) The county assessor shall assess historic property certified under this section on the basis provided in ORS 358.505, and each year the historic property is classified and assessed under ORS 358.505 shall enter on the assessment and tax roll that the property is being specially assessed as historic property and is subject to potential additional taxes as provided in ORS 358.525 by adding the notation "historic property (potential additional tax)."

+(4) If the State Historic Preservation Officer determines that the property does not qualify for classification and assessment under ORS 358.487 to 358.543, the State Historic Preservation Officer shall give written notice of the denial to the applicant.
+The notice shall state the reasons for the denial.

+(5)(a) Any owner, governing body or county assessor affected by a determination of the State Historic Preservation Officer made under ORS 358.487 to 358.543 may request review of the determination:

+(A) Pursuant to an appeal process established by the local governing body, if any; or

+(B) By the Historic Assessment Review Committee.

+(b) After the review described in paragraph (a) of this subsection, any party may request a contested case hearing of the decision according to the provisions of ORS chapter 183.
+The administrative law judge presiding at the contested case hearing shall determine the final order in the case.
+[1975 c514 §5; 1983 c.720 §5; 1995 c.5 §8; 1995 c.693 §5; 1997 c.541 §428; 2001 c.540 §6; 2003 c.75 §87; 2009 c.892 §5]

+358.499 Limitations on classification and special assessment as historic property.
+(1) Property first classified and specially assessed as historic property for a tax year beginning on or before July 1, 1994, shall continue to be so classified, specially assessed and removed from special assessment as provided under ORS 358.487 to 358.543 as those sections were in existence and in effect on December 31, 1992.

-- (2) Property may be classified and specially assessed under ORS 358.480 to 358.545 pursuant to application filed under ORS 358.487 on or after September 9, 1995, and first applicable for the tax year 1996-1997 or any tax year thereafter. - (3) Property may not be classified and specially assessed pursuant to application filed under ORS 358.487 if the application is filed on or after July 1, 2010.
-[1995 c.693 §19; 2001 c.540 §7]
+(2) Property may be classified and specially assessed under ORS 358.487 to 358.543 pursuant to application filed under ORS 358.487 on or after September 9, 1995, and first applicable for the tax year 1996-1997 or any tax year thereafter.

+(3) Property may not be classified and specially assessed pursuant to application filed under ORS 358.487 or 358.540 if the application is filed on or after July 1, 2020.
+[1995 c.693 §19; 2001 c.540 §7; 2009 c.892 §18]